NetEase-FuXi/EET/README.md

 >5、Dynamic batch.
 EET supports dynamic batch, which changes the order of the batch according to the reorder_state and can end a batch early.
 >6、Extra-large dimension and extra-long sequences.
 EET supports GPT hidden_units up to 16384 and sequence lengths up to 4096.
 >7、Support multiple models, including gpt2, bert, albert, roberta, vit.
+>7、Support pipelines function to improve user experience, support fairseq model and transformers model
+>9、The overall performance of the bert model is accelerated by 1.2x to 7.x times, and the overall performance of the gpt model is accelerated by 2.x to 7.x times.

 EET has been applied to a variety of NetEase online services,such as NiShuiHan, NetEase's cloud music, TianYu, Lofter, etc. In the future, EET will work on urtra-large-scale model inference of trillion parameters.